What you’ll do

 In this tutorial, you’ll:- Create a mobile app from a prompt with Agent

-- Preview it on your phone with Expo Go
+- Preview it locally on your phone with Expo Go

-- Submit that build to the App Store
+- Submit to the App Store for public release

 Apple sets the requirements for TestFlight and App Store submissions.
 You’ll use App Store Connect to manage testing and releases.